Ana Pozzi Harris

 Chair.
 Non-Tenure Track Faculty Affairs Committee.
 Since Fall 2023.

 Co-Chair with María José Maguire.
 Latinx Faculty and Staff Committee.
-Beginning Fall 2023.
+Since Fall 2023.

 Department of Visual Arts